-Chosen to host the boxing competition for the 2020 Olympics, the Kokugeikan is a Sumo wrestling hall used for a variety of events.
+Chosen to host the boxing competition for the Tokyo 2020 Olympics, the Kokugikan is an 11,000 capacity Sumo wrestling hall used for a variety of events.

 - 158 m from Ryōgoku Station